portainer/portainer-docs/docs/v2.0/deploy/windows10.md

 ### Docker Standalone using Windows Containers

-One scenario running Docker in Windows is running Windows Containers.
-This is feature that has to be enable.
-To do this, open a PowerShell window as administrator a run:
+Another scenario is running Docker in Windows is running Windows Containers.
+This is a feature that has to be enabled.
+To do this, open a PowerShell window as administrator and run:

 <pre><code>Enable-WindowsOptionalFeature -Online -FeatureName containers -All</code></pre>